Residential Possession Proceedings

 The benefits of using the section 21 notice are that:

-b) If the section 21 notice is valid a possession order must be made (subject to some discretion for the court to postpone the date for possession in cases of exceptional hardship); and
+- If the section 21 notice is valid and all the correct steps have been taken in issuing a claim then a possession order must be made (subject to some discretion for the court to postpone the date for possession in cases of exceptional hardship); and

-c) If you do not seek to recover rental arrears then you may use the accelerated possession procedure at court (provided you have a written tenancy agreement).
-This may mean that you obtain a possession order and therefore evict the tenant more quickly.
+- If you do not seek to recover rental arrears then you may use the accelerated possession procedure at court (provided you have a written tenancy agreement).
+This may mean that you obtain a posssession order and therefore evict the tenant more quickly.
 This procedure is also usually cheaper (if uncontested) because it is usually dealt with on paper and without a hearing.

 The disadvantages are:

-a) That for one type of section 21 notice, the date of expiry must be carefully calculated and the notice correctly drafted.
+- That for some section 21 notices, the date of expiry must be carefully calculated.
 Otherwise the notice is potentially invalid and the court will not order possession.
 This is still applicable in some cases but in light of changes made to the legislation by the Deregulation Act 2015 this is likely to become less of a relevant consideration in time.

-c) You cannot serve a notice until at least 4 months after the commencement of the term of the tenancy (for tenancies commencing after 1 October 2015).
+- You cannot serve a notice until at least 4 months after the commencement of the term of the tenancy.

-d) If you have not properly protected the tenancy deposit in a government scheme (as required) and provided the tenant with the requisite information/documentation, this can prevent you from recovering possession until those requirements are met.
+- If you have not properly protected the tenancy deposit in a government scheme (as required) and provided the tenant with the requisite information/documentation, this can prevent you from recovering possession until certain steps are taken.

-g) You cannot serve a notice unless and until the tenant has been given an up to date copy of the how to rent checklist and a valid gas safety certificate and valid EPC certificate.
+- You cannot serve a notice unless and until the tenant has been given an up to date copy of the how to rent checklist, a valid gas safety certificate at the start of the tenancy and a valid EPC certificate.

 Determining which notice to serve can be complicated and depends on tactical considerations in each case.